Breast Reduction Surgery on Long Island

 Breast Reduction is usually performed for physical relief rather than purely cosmetic improvement and, as such, frequently reimbursed by health insurance.
 Check your insurance policy first.
 You can also request a predetermination letter from Dr. Duboys if your insurance company requires one.

-Who Is A Good Candidate For Breast Reduction Surgery?
+Am I A Good Candidate For Breast Reduction?